June 21, 2018

 At this point, only a few pockets of shadows should remain in your living room, and this is where you’ll want to add ambient floor lamps and table lamps, alongside recessed downlights for full illumination.
 Portable lamps offer localized pools of light at eye level that flatter faces, creating an intimate yet relaxed social atmosphere.

-The centerpiece for many living rooms is a pendant or chandelier., and there are plenty of styles to choose from.
-The aptly named Bling Large Chandelier from Robert Abbey, the thoroughly contemporary Raimond from Moooi or the showstopping Vertigo from Petite Friture are just a few top selling chandeliers with personality.
-Remember that a chandelier’s primary function is to provide style and ambience, and they’re not always an effective lighting alternative to recessed ceiling lighting, track lighting, and monorail lighting.
+The centerpiece for many living rooms is a pendant or chandelier, and there are plenty of styles to choose from.
+The iconic PH 5 Pendant from Louis Poulsen and the contemporary Talia Chandelier by Visual Comfort Signature: are just a few top-selling chandeliers that bring personality to your space.
+Remember that a chandelier’s primary function is to provide style and ambiance, and they’re not always an effective lighting alternative to recessed downlights, track or monorail.

 Advanced Smart Home Solutions